1993–94 Utah Jazz season

 The 1993–94 Utah Jazz season was the 20th season for the Utah Jazz in the National Basketball Association, and their 15th season in Salt Lake City, Utah.

+Season summary

+Off-season

 During the off-season, the Jazz signed free agent All-Star forward, and former University of Utah star Tom Chambers, and acquired Felton Spencer from the Minnesota Timberwolves.